Skip to content

 Antenna Tuners, Impedance Matching, and SWR

-Clearing the air on one of the most persistently misunderstood topics in amateur radio — what antenna tuners actually do, what SWR actually means, and the myths that deserve a final resting place.
+Clearing the air on one of the most persistently misunderstood topics in amateur radio — what antenna tuners actually do, what SWR actually means, and which popular beliefs deserve retirement.

 The name is the first problem